 These constitutions have two parts "Section A" and "Section B".

-If you wish to adopt the model constitution without changes you need to do nothing and your Group, District or Region Constitution will automatically be updated at Head Office and sent to you.
+If you wish to adopt the model constitution without changes you need to do nothing and your Group, District or Region Constitution please contact Folk Office who will provide you with a copy.

 If you wish to make adjustments to "Section A" which outlines the powers, objects, members and other administrative affairs of your relevant Branch you will need to seek permission from General Council prior to 1st January 2013.
 (This may take up to three to four weeks and require negotiations)